All Scheduled Dates

 • Orient to diverse healing resources you may already hold or can access, including in your own lineage(s)

-• Practice a grounding breathing exercise
+• Practice grounding and breathing exercise

 ELIGIBILITY